gchudnov/jpeg-asm/scripts/README.md

 $ ./scripts/embuild.sh --lib=jpegasm
 ```

-NOTE: Add `--debug` to all 'embuild.sh' invocations to build the `development` version.
+NOTE: Add `--debug` to all 'embuild.sh' invocations to build the `debug` version.